zeeshan965/day2day_scripts/file-uploading-in-chunks/README.md

 > `php -S 127.0.0.1:8006`

 ## Back End:
-For backend I used Node and PHP, You can use any one of them.
+For BackEnd I used Node and PHP, You can use any one of them.

 ### PHP: